HoggTruman/pokemon-team-builder/README.md

 - A backend REST API to retrieve static data for the site as well as access and persist user data

-- An authentication system, so that the user can save and access their teams via an account
+- An authentication / authorization system utilising JSON Web Tokens, allowing users to save and access their teams via an account

 ## Installation and Setup